oplS17projects/Image-To-Sketch-Posterizing/README.md

 * Merge the data from 2D list into single List

 ### Chuong Vu @ChuongVu
-will work on edit the value of RGB
+Work on mapping RGB value and change the value based on need